 - 1. Form two teams and name them as Water and Disease. - 2.
 The water team stands in the outer circle and the disease team stands within the inner circle as shown in Figure 29. - 3.
-The teacher provides a soft paper ball to the Water team. - On the teacher's signal, the Water team tries to hit the disease team with 4. the soft paper ball. - The Disease team dodges and escapes from getting hit.
-5. - If any member of the disease team gets hit by the ball, he/she immediately 6. performs frog jump and move towards the 'Filter' zone.
+The teacher provides a soft paper ball to the Water team. - 4.
+On the teacher's signal, the Water team tries to hit the disease team with the soft paper ball. - 5.
+The Disease team dodges and escapes from getting hit. - 6.
+If any member of the disease team gets hit by the ball, he/she immediately performs frog jump and move towards the 'Filter' zone.

 - 7. On reaching the 'Filter' zone, children perform jumping jack for five times and join the water team. - 8.
-The activity is continued until all the members in the disease team are in the water team. - 9.
-The team then yells "We are safe".
+The activity is continued until all the members in the disease team are in the water team.